skilleven/clickomat/README.md

 **FOR MAC USERS:**

 Unfortunately, one of the used modules (tkinter) caused problems in previous versions.
-If you have Monterey installed clickomat chrashed with a long, cryptic exception.
+If you have Monterey installed clickomat crashed with a long, cryptic exception.
 I changend the module and v1.0.3 is now working on mac again!

 <br><br>